grepdisc/kindfools/_pages/writeon.md

 - Wednesday, July 17, 2024 WRITE ON - Home at Raha Coffee House, writing in Arabic, Pashto, Portuguese and English
 - Tuesday, July 23, 2024 WRITE ON at Rise of WNY at 1643 Hertel Ave
 - Tuesday, July 30, 2024 WRITE ON in Burmese, Chinese, Malay and English at Fitz Books & Waffles
+- Friday, August 9, 2024 WRITE ON at YouthBuild
 - Tuesday, August 13, 2024 WRITE ON in Spanish and English at Fitz Books & Waffles
 - Tuesday, August 20, 2024 WRITE ON at Big Big Table
 - Tuesday, August 27, 2024 WRITE ON in French and English at Fitz Books & Waffles [Details](/home/){: .btn .btn--info}